yorkzach/startup/README.md

 ## CSS Deliverable

-[y] - done - Prerequisite: Simon CSS deployed to your production environment [y] - done - Prerequisite: A link to your GitHub startup repository prominently displayed on your application's home page [y] - done - Prerequisite: Notes in your startup Git repository README.md file [y] - done - 30% Header, footer, and main content body.
+**[y]** - done - Prerequisite: Simon CSS deployed to your production environment **[y]** - done - Prerequisite: A link to your GitHub startup repository prominently displayed on your application's home page **[y]** - done - Prerequisite: Notes in your startup Git repository README.md file **[y]** - done - 30% Header, footer, and main content body.
 Used flex to layout sections.
-[y] - done - 20% Navigation elements.
+**[y]** - done - 20% Navigation elements.
 Links highlight on hover.
-[y] - done - 10% Responsive to window resizing.
+**[y]** - done - 10% Responsive to window resizing.
 Looks great on iPad, desktop, and iPhone.
-[y] - done - 20% Application elements.
+**[y]** - done - 20% Application elements.
 Buttons are using bootstrap.
-Accordion using bootstrap [y] - done - 10% Application text content.
-Text is displayed using the Merriday font [y] - done - 10% Application images.
+Accordion using bootstrap **[y]** - done - 10% Application text content.
+Text is displayed using the Merriday font **[y]** - done - 10% Application images.
 I added curved edges around my profile photo.

 ## Javascript Deliverable

-JavaScript support for future login.
-Index page stores login info and uses that to get username for calender page JavaScript support for future database data.
-In future will use database to store walk times and review numbers for walkers JavaScript support for future WebSocket.
+**20**JavaScript support for future login.
+Index page stores login info and uses that to get username for calender page **20**JavaScript support for future database data.
+In future will use database to store walk times and review numbers for walkers
+**20**JavaScript support for future WebSocket.
 Each individual user will eventually have a store of walks they have schedule and that can be accessed.
-JavaScript support for your application's interaction logic.
+**40**JavaScript support for your application's interaction logic.
 Calender clicking and scheduling is implemented and information for walkers is displayed on references page